paulmakepeace/vortlisto/README.md

-# GCSE Word list
+# Vortlisto

 The goal of "vortlisto" ("word list") is to produce a machine-readable vocabulary of words for an (English-speaking) Esperanto learner.

-The source is a curated word list produced as part of a UK high school (GCSE) Esperanto syllabus that ran until 1996.
-The advantages of this source are that there's some academic consensus around the selection; the words are grouped by linguistic categories; "basic" words are tagged; and perhaps most importantly this list exists in a somewhat machine-readable state online already, thanks to [Bill Walker](http://www.wgtw.co.uk/) who created [a giant HTML page of it all](http://home.btclick.com/ukc802510745/eo/vortlist/gcselist.htm).
+The source is based on a curated word list produced as part of a UK high school (GCSE) Esperanto syllabus that ran until 1996.
+The advantages of this source are that there's some academic consensus around the selection; the words are grouped by linguistic categories; "basic" words are tagged; and perhaps most importantly this list exists in a somewhat machine-readable state online already, thanks to [Bill Walker](http://www.wgtw.co.uk/) who created [a giant HTML page of it all](http://home.btclick.com/ukc802510745/eo/vortlist/gcselist.htm) with translations.

 ## Contents

 1. `gcselist.htm` - this is the original HTML document
-2. `gcselist.fixed.htm` - the original with some manual markup fixes to aid parsing
+2. `vortlisto.htm` - the original with some additional sub-categories and additional words
 3. `csv/*.csv` - a series of CSV files containing Esperanto and English words whose names reflect the category and level
 4. `vortlisto.rb` - a Ruby program to convert the fixed HTML doc into the CSV files